 Overall, GRF is designed to produce the same estimates across platforms when using a consistent value for the random seed through the training option seed.
 However, there are still some cases where GRF can produce different estimates across platforms.
 When it comes to cross-platform predictions, the output of GRF will depend on a few factors beyond the forest seed.

 One such factor is the compiler that was used to build GRF.
-Different compilers may have different default behavior around floating-point rounding, and these could lead to slightly different forest splits if the data requires numerical precision.
-Another factor is how the forest construction is distributed across different threads.
-Right now, our forest splitting algorithm can give different results depending on the number of threads that were used to build the forest.
+Different compilers may have different default behavior around floating-point behavior and instruction optimizations, and these could lead to slightly different forest splits if the data requires numerical precision.
+In addition to setting the seed argument, rounding all input data to at most 8 significant digits may help.

 References